Deep Learning in Asset Pricing

 Our paper makes several methodological contributions.
-First, estimating the SDF from the fundamental no-arbitrage moment equation is conceptionally a generalized method of moment (GMM) problem.
+First, we introduce a non-parametric adversarial estimation approach to finance and show that it can be interpreted as a data-driven way to construct informative test assets.
+Estimating the SDF from the fundamental no-arbitrage moment equation is conceptionally a generalized method of moment (GMM) problem.
 The conditional asset pricing moments imply an infinite number of moment conditions.
 Our generative adversarial approach provides a method to find and select the most relevant moment conditions from an infinite set of candidate moments.
-Second, the SDF depends on the dynamic time series structure of a large number of potentially non-stationary time series.
-Our LSTM approach summarizes the dynamics of a large number of time series in a small number of economic states.
-It serves the purpose of finding hidden states in the time series, summarizing them in a small number of state processes and applying the most appropriate transformation to the non-stationary time series in a data-driven way.
-Third, the no-arbitrage condition identifies the components of the pricing kernel that carry a high risk premia but have only a weak variation signal.
-Intuitively, most machine learning methods in finance\footnote{These models include \cite{gu2018}, \cite{messmer2017}, \cite{feng2018deep} or \cite{kelly2018}.} fit a model that can explain as much variation as possible, which is essentially a second moment object.
+Second, we introduce a novel way to use neural networks to extract economic conditions from complex time series.
+We are the first to propose LSTM networks to summarizes the dynamics of a large number of macroeconomic time series in a small number of economic states.
+More specifically, our LSTM approach aggregates a large dimensional panel cross-sectionally in a small number of time-series and extracts from those a non-linear time-series model.
+The key element is that it can capture short and long-term dependencies which are necessary for detecting business cycles.
+Third, we propose a problem formulation that can extract the risk premium in spite of its low signal-to-noise ratio.
+The no-arbitrage condition identifies the components of the pricing kernel that carry a high risk premia but have only a weak variation signal.
+Intuitively, most machine learning methods in finance\footnote{These models include \cite{gu2018}, \cite{messmer2017} or \cite{kelly2018}.} fit a model that can explain as much variation as possible, which is essentially a second moment object.
 The no-arbitrage condition is based on explaining the risk premia, which is based on a first moment.
 We can decompose stock returns into a predictable risk premium part and an unpredictable martingale component.
 Most of the variation is driven by the unpredictable component that does not carry a risk premium.
 When considering average returns the unpredictable component is diversified away over time and the predictable risk premium signal is strengthened.
 However, the risk premia of individual stocks is time-varying and an unconditional mean of stock returns might not capture the predictable component.
-Therefore, we consider unconditional means of stock returns instrumented with all possible combinations of firm specific characteristics and macroeconomic information.
+Therefore, we consider unconditional means of stock returns instrumented with all possible combinations of firm-specific characteristics and macroeconomic information.
 This serves the purpose of pushing up the risk premium signal while taking into account the time-variation in the risk premium.